-Air travel with your pet can be a stressful experience for both you.
+Air travel with your pet can be a stressful experience for both of you.
 What do you need to bear in mind if you want to fly to Mallorca with your pet?
 Good preparation is vital to ensure that everything runs smoothly on the day.

 It is important to start making arrangements in good time before your planned flight – ideally at least two months in advance.